30 Easy Guitar Songs For Beginners That Actually Sound Great

 Guitar chord charts are, essentially, snapshots of a section of a guitar’s neck.
 The vertical lines of a chord chart represent your guitar’s strings, while the horizontal lines represent a series of frets.

 The proper fingerings for a particular chord are marked with a series of 1’s, 2’s, 3’s, or 4’s, indicating which finger should hold which strings, and at which frets.
-For reference, 1 is index finger, 2 is middle finger, 3 is ring finger, and 4 represents the pinky of the fretting hand.
+For reference, 1 is the index finger, 2 is the middle finger, 3 is the ring finger, and 4 represents the pinky of the fretting hand.

 There may be one or more X’s along the top of a chord diagram; these let you know the string in question should be muted.